January 19, 2019

 It’s not our clients’ job to find us.
 It’s our job to find them, insert ourselves into their lives and remind them we exist regularly.

-Facebook groups can be a reliable source to find new clients.
-Do a quick search in 2-3 of your favorite, active groups every day for a keyword that is relevant to your business, and then go through and post helpful comments for the person asking.
-For example, if you’re a social media consultant, you could search “facebook ads coach” to see if anyone’s looking for you.
+Here’s a tip for finding clients in Facebook Groups.
+Do a quick search in a couple of your favorite, active groups every day for a keyword that is relevant to your business.
+For example, if you’re a social media consultant, you could search “Facebook Ads coach” to see if anyone’s looking for you.

-The key is to offer help and advice, not promote your services.
-Establish yourself as the “Go To” expert in the group for your niche.
+Then, keep the conversation going with the person who posted that comment.The key is to offer help and advice, not promote your services.
+Establish yourself as a go-to expert in the group for your niche.
 Keep answering questions and, after time, people might be curious enough to click on your profile and see what your business is all about.

 By providing free, useful content to your readers or listeners, you’re already proving yourself helpful to them before you’ve even formed one of those old-fashioned face-to-face relationships.